Carnegie Mellon University: Admissions

 U.S. News & World Report rates admission to Carnegie Mellon as "most selective".
-For the class of 2026 (enrolling in fall 2022), Carnegie Mellon received 34,261 applications and admitted approximately 3,800 (11%), with 1,736 enrolling.
-For the class of 2025 (enrolling in fall 2021), Carnegie Mellon received 32,896 applications and accepted 4,447 (13.5%), with 1,896 enrolling.
-For the class of 2024 (enrolling in fall 2020), Carnegie Mellon received 26,189 applications and accepted 4,524 (17.3%), with 1,637 enrolling.
-For the class of 2023 (enrolling in fall 2019), Carnegie Mellon received 27,634 applications and accepted 4,265 (15.4%), with 1,585 enrolling.
+For the class of 2026 (enrolling in fall 2022), Carnegie Mellon received 34,261 applications and admitted approximately 3,873 (11%), with 1,736 enrolling.
 The acceptance rates of the individual colleges and programs range from Carnegie Mellon School of Architecture's 30% to Carnegie Mellon School of Drama's 3%.
 The largest college, in terms of the class of 2025 enrollment, is the College of Engineering with 499 students, followed by the Dietrich College of Humanities and Social Sciences with 391, and the Mellon College of Science with 266.
 The smallest college is the School of Design, with 34.
-The middle 50% range of SAT scores of enrolled freshmen was 710-760 for reading and writing, and 770-800 for math, while the middle 50% range of the ACT composite score was 33–35.

-In 2019, Carnegie Mellon enrolled students from 48 U.S. states and more than 70 countries.
-Undergraduate tuition and fees for 2019-2020 is $57,119 and room and board is $14,972.
+The middle 50% range of SAT scores of enrolled freshmen was 720-770 for reading and writing, and 770-800 for math, while the middle 50% range of the ACT composite score was 34–35.
+The university is need-blind for domestic applicants.
+The class of 2026 enrolled students from 46 U.S. states and 42 countries.
+Undergraduate tuition for 2023-2024 is $62,260, and room and board is $17,468.

 Research

 CMU is classified among "R1: Doctoral Universities – Very High Research Activity".
-For the 2020 fiscal year, the university spent $386 million on research.
+For the 2021 fiscal year, the university spent $402 million on research.
 The primary recipients of this funding were the School of Computer Science ($100.3 million), the Software Engineering Institute ($71.7 million), the College of Engineering ($48.5 million), and the Mellon College of Science ($47.7 million).
-The research money comes largely from federal sources, with a federal investment of $217.6 million in 2020.
-The federal agencies that invest the most money are the National Science Foundation and the Department of Defense, which contributed $59.1 million and $90.1 million in 2020, respectively.
+The research money comes largely from federal sources, with a federal investment of $234.9 million in 2021.
+The federal agencies that invest the most money include the National Science Foundation and the Department of Defense, which contributed $70.5 million and $90.4 million in 2021, respectively.

 The recognition of Carnegie Mellon as one of the best research facilities in the nation has a long history.
 As early as the 1987 federal budget, CMU was ranked as third in the amount of federal research funds received with $41.5 million, with only MIT and Johns Hopkins receiving more research funds from the Department of Defense.

 The Pittsburgh Supercomputing Center (PSC) is a joint effort between Carnegie Mellon, University of Pittsburgh, and Westinghouse Electric Company.
-PSC was founded in 1986 by its two scientific directors, Dr. Ralph Roskies of the University of Pittsburgh and Dr. Michael Levine of Carnegie Mellon.
+PSC was founded in 1986 by its two scientific directors, Ralph Roskies of the University of Pittsburgh and Michael Levine of Carnegie Mellon.
 PSC is a leading partner in the TeraGrid, the National Science Foundation's cyberinfrastructure program.